replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/filesystem-performance.md

 #### `fileSize`

 The size of the file used in the benchmark.
-The number of IO operations for the benchmark will be FileSize / OperationSizeBytes.
+The number of IO operations for the benchmark will be `fileSize` / `operationSizeBytes`.
 Accepts valid Kubernetes resource units such as Mi.

 #### `operationSizeBytes`